vuestorefront/vue-storefront/packages/core/docs/getting-started/introduction.md

 ## What's next

-With fundamentals out of our way, it's time to undestand the [Project structure](./project-structure.html) and learn how to navigate it and which files do what.
+Now that we understand what Vue Storefront is, it's time to understand the [Project structure](./project-structure.html) and learn how to navigate it and which files do what.